seanhawkridge/checkout-test/README.md

 ## Assumptions

 * Items can be scanned in any order
+* Promotions can be included in any order
 * Promotions are changeable
 * New items/promotions can be added

 ## Installation